posts/*

 update:

-my computer science teacher decided that this was too ambitious a project, which i disagree with, but i won't particularly argue with just spending less time on the project overall and getting more time to work on my own things. unfortunately this project probably won't happen unless a stroke of inspiration hits me when i have 500mg of caffeine in my veins at 2 am on a rainy summer night. sorry to any ib students banking on this becoming a thing, even though i probably would not have released it publically anyways because that sounds like a great way for my entire IA to be voided for plagiarism. instead of this, i will now be writing a new tool for running the elementary and middle schoolers' pinewood derby races, which is still a kind of fun project i guess. plus people will actually use it, to be honest i never expected my classmates would touch my tool. anyways, this gets added to the list of projects i didn't finish :(
+my computer science teacher advised that this was too ambitious a project, and i won't particularly argue with just spending less time on the project overall and getting more time to work on my own things. unfortunately this project probably won't happen unless a stroke of inspiration hits me when i have 500mg of caffeine in my veins at 2 am on a rainy summer night. sorry to any ib students banking on this becoming a thing, even though i probably would not have released it publically anyways because that sounds like a great way for my entire IA to be voided for plagiarism. instead of this, i will now be writing a new tool for running the elementary and middle schoolers' pinewood derby races, which is still a fun project i guess. plus people will probably actually use it, to be honest i never expected my classmates would touch my tool. anyways, this gets added to the list of projects i didn't finish :(

 i initially decided to use c++ for this project because i'd rather die than be found voluntarily using java. after about an hour i had little bjarne stroustrup and sun microsystems angels on my left and right shoulders in a ferocious battle over the future of the project as i realized i had left all of my c++ knowledge like a year behind. i still decided to stick with c++ as i have zero excuse for not being semi-proficient at this point. plus, it looks cooler than java. plus plus, i do not want to have to use an ide to maintain any hope or prayer of keeping my project remotely organized. i also never really got java working in my vim configuration.